motherjones/judicial-elections/README.md

 # Data Diary for Mother Jones Judicial Campaign Finance Investigation

-This is a sample data diary that walks through the steps of acquiring [air carrier payload data from the Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=259&DB_Short_Name=Air%20Carriers) and preparing it for SQL analysis.
+This is a data diary that walks through the steps of acquiring [campaign contribution data for state supreme court and lower court candidates](), preparing it for SQL analysis and producing specific charts for an online interactive at [MotherJones.com](http://www.motherjones.com/)

 ## The steps